 I will ask you what led you to consider cosmetic surgery.
 I will listen to your aspirations and concerns, answer questions, and give you honest advice.
 Sometimes this can mean being told news that you do not expect to hear: for example I might suggest that you don't have surgery, or don't have surgery now, I might recommend use of a different implant or technique, or a less extensive procedure.
 I might recommend a non-surgical technique.

-Cosmetic surgery can be physically and psychologically demanding: I might recommend the support and opinion of a psychologist.
+Cosmetic surgery can be physically and psychologically demanding: for some patients I might recommend the support and opinion of a psychologist.

 I will show you images of women or men who have cosmetic surgery under my care: these images will show a range of results.

-I would recommend that patients consider coming with a friend or family member* (this may not be possible with the current COVID 19 restrictions).
+I would recommend that patients consider coming with a friend or family member.

 I will provide you with a written summary of our consultation.
 If you decide to go ahead with surgery, I will need to inform your general practitioner.